 Hard times – the phrase means something different to everyone.
-In some countries, wars have created extremely difficult situations for thousands of people, with these difficult times lasting for many years.
+In some countries, wars have created very difficult situations for thousands of people, with these difficult times lasting for many years.

 For some, hard times are more personal, such as the loss of employment, or even the breakdown of a relationship or marriage.

 Regardless of how you view this term, or whether they’re held at a global or personal scale, hard times can cause significant financial and emotional stress.